 Sargon Boulus was one of the founding editors of Banipal, magazine of modern Arab literature, and translated many poets for different issues as well as many of his own, which then found a new home in Knife Sharpener, his first and only collection in English translation.
 For more information about Sargon Boulus and his contribution to Banipal, click here.

-Beginning the Banipal Books Arab Poetry in Translation Series • A Paperback Original • Publication 1 July 2009 • Poetry • £7.95 • ISBN 978-0-9549666-7-6 • 154pp • 125 x 198mm • On sale online or at all good bookshops
+• Part of the Banipal Books' Arabic Poetry in Translation Series • A Paperback Original • Publication 1 July 2009 • Poetry • £7.95 • ISBN 978-0-9549666-7-6 • 154pp • 125 x 198mm • On sale online and at all good bookshops